Slavery in ancient Rome: Sexual ethics and attitudes

 A slave's own expressions of sexuality were closely controlled.
 An estate owner usually restricted the heterosexual activities of his male slaves to females he also owned; any children born from these unions added to his wealth.
 Because home-reared slaves were valued, female slaves on an estate were encouraged to have children with approved male partners.
 There is little or no evidence that estate owners bought women for the purpose of "breeding", since the useful proportion of male to female slaves was constrained by the fewer number of tasks for which women were employed.

 Two slaves stand by as a bride awakens to sexuality on her wedding night, in a bedroom fresco from the Casa della Farnesina, Trastevere.

 Despite the controls and restrictions placed on a slave's sexuality, Roman art and literature often perversely portray slaves as lascivious, voyeuristic, and sexually knowing, indicating a deep ambivalence about master-slave relations.
 Roman art connoisseurs did not shy away from displaying explicit sexuality in their collections at home, but when figures identifiable as slaves appear in erotic paintings within a domestic scenario, they are either hovering in the background or performing routine peripheral tasks, not engaging in sex.

-However, most prostitutes were slaves or freedwomen, and paintings found in Roman brothels (lupanaria) feature prostitutes performing sex acts.
+However, most prostitutes were slaves or freedwomen.
 Sexual services were cheap enough that urban male slaves, unlike their rural counterparts, could frequent brothels to seek gratification, just as upper-class men did, making the lupanar one of the most egalitarian facilities among men in Roman society.
 Like slavery, prostitution was a legal way to use a human body other than one's own—and in both cases a use that a free person was to resist absolutely in the name of liberty.

-The dynamics of Roman phallocentric sex were such that an adult male was free to enjoy same-sex relations without compromising his perceived virility, but only as an exercise of dominance and not with his adult peers or their underage sons—in effect, he was to limit his male sexual partners, whatever the desired age, to prostitutes or slaves.
+The dynamics of Roman phallocentric sex were such that an adult male was free to enjoy same-sex relations without compromising his perceived virility as long as he took the active (penetrating) role.
+But as any freeborn man or boy taking the passive role was at risk of losing prestige and status, men often had to limit their passive male sexual partners, whatever the desired age, to prostitutes or slaves.
 The Imperial poet Martial describes a specialized market to meet this demand, located at the Julian Saepta in the Campus Martius.
 Seneca expressed Stoic indignation that a male slave should be groomed effeminately and used sexually, because a slave's human dignity should not be debased.
 Eunuchs castrated under the age of ten were rare and as expensive as a skilled artisan.
 The trade in eunuch slaves during the reign of Hadrian prompted legislation prohibiting the castration of a slave against his will "for lust or gain".